 Nice to Have

-- Khakis: A nice pair of khakis will give you some options on casual Fridays, letting you still look professional while enjoying a fit that’s a bit more comfortable and relaxed than traditional dress pants.
+- Khakis/Jeans: A nice pair of khakis are a good option for casual Fridays, and they provide a fit that’s a bit more comfortable and relaxed.
 For those who work in a more laid-back office environment, khakis and jeans (a dark wash with no rips or fraying) may be an everyday essential.

-- Dressy sweaters: You can mix up your work wardrobe in the cooler months with a few nice sweaters, ideally those in a finely woven merino wool or cotton.
-Paired with a dress shirt and tie, a sweater can help build an incredibly stylish layered look, and can even be worn under a blazer if you’re heading out.
+- Sweaters: You can mix up your work wardrobe during the cooler months with a few nice sweaters, ideally those in a finely woven merino wool, cotton, or cashmere.
+Paired with a dress shirt and tie, a cardigan sweater creates a nice layered look.

-- Patterned suits and pants: Your basic solid suits are good enough to last you for quite some time, but if you’re bored with them or just want a few more suits to add to your wardrobe, experts suggest that pinstripes, windowpane, and birds eye patterns are excellent choices.
+- Boldly Colored/Patterned Suits: Your basic suits are good enough to last you for quite some time, but if you want to mix up your wardrobe, pinstripes, windowpane, and bird’s-eye patterns are excellent choices.
 Bold colors are also great for making a sartorial statement.

-- Black heels: Work-appropriate shoes are one area where you should feel comfortable spending a little more, as comfort is key when you’ll be wearing a pair of shoes all day, every day.
-Look for high-quality leather pumps in black, with a mid-height heel.
-Ideally, they should be closed-toe as that look is both comfortable and professional.
+- Black Heels: Shoes for the office are one item you should definitely feel comfortable spending a little more on, as comfort is key when you’re walking around in heels all day.
+Look for high-quality closed-toe leather pumps in black, with a mid-height heel.
 You can always branch out later; try flats or heels in navy, brown, red, or a plaid or snakeskin print.

 Nice to Have

-- Cardigans: Cardigans and sweaters can help you to take your wardrobe from the warmer months into fall and winter or just help you make it through the day in an over-cooled office.
-Cardigans can be worn over a dress, under a suit jacket, buttoned, unbuttoned, and in a myriad of other combinations with the other parts of your wardrobe, helping you add color and versatility to your basics.
+- Cardigans: Cardigans and sweaters can help you to take your wardrobe from the warmer months into fall and winter (or help you make it through the day in an overly air-conditioned office).
+These types of sweaters can be worn over a dress, under a suit jacket, buttoned, unbuttoned, and so on.

-- Jewelry: Jewelry can be a pretty central part of a woman’s work wardrobe, but until the other elements in line, it’s smart to wait to invest in nice pieces that can mix and match with lots of different outfits.
-A statement necklace or a few bangles can turn a plain dress or suit into something really fashion-forward, so look around for styles that suit you and the atmosphere of your office.
+- Jewelry: Jewelry can be a pretty central part of a woman’s work wardrobe, but until the other elements come into place, it’s smart to wait and invest in nice pieces that can be mixed and matched with a variety of outfits.
+A statement necklace or a pair of elegant earrings can make all the difference when putting an outfit together.

-- Dressy boots: Fight off winter chill by outfitting your feet with a pair of nice leather boots in black or brown.
-These boots can work well with work-ready dresses and skirts, and look great paired with tights.
-Just make sure they’re below the knee and have a matte (not shiny) finish.
+- Boots: Treat yourself in the bleak, cold months of winter by outfitting your feet with a pair of nice leather boots in black or brown.
+Boots work well with work-ready dresses and skirts, and look great paired with tights.
+Just make sure they’re below the knee and have a matte finish.